 Nodding, I pressed my lips together to keep from laughing.

 But he was agitated.
-Raking his little fingers through his dark mass of hair, he fussed, “I’m telling ya now.
-I USED my imaginaton and psshh!
-They ain’t nuttin out thar to see, no whur!”
+Raking his little fingers through his dark mass of hair, he fussed, “I’m telling ya right now.
+I USED my 'maginaton and psshh!
+They ain’t nuttin out thar to see - NO whur!”

 * * *

 My kiddos are so cute, and they inspire me daily.
 Often, though, I can't keep from laughing because they are such literal thinkers at this age - which is fine! lol - I love my firsties!